Loughborough University: Research centres and groups

+In 2023, The Times Higher Education Impact Rankings, which assess universities against the United Nations' Sustainable Development Goals, placed Loughborough first in the UK and 15th globally for affordable and clean energy (SDG 7).

+The Centre for Renewable Energy Systems Technology, or CREST, runs the internationally recognised masters programme in renewable energy.
+The Centre for Research in Social Policy is an independent research centre based within the Department of Social Sciences.
+It is responsible for calculating the Minimum Income Standard in the United Kingdom for the Joseph Rowntree Foundation.

+The Department of Politics, History and International Relations, or PHIR, is home to researchers in European politics and international relations.
+It evolved from the Department of European Studies, which was established in 1972.

+In 2003, the department took the decision to invest in the study of Politics and International Relations and began to offer undergraduate degrees in International Relations.
+It was after this that the department had a change of name and became the Department of Politics, International Relations and European Studies (PIRES).
+PIRES was declared a Jean Monnet Centre of Excellence by the European Commission.
+Notable alumni of PHIR include Paula Radcliffe, Tanni Grey-Thompson and James Gibson.
+Academics include Ruth Kinna, Professor of Political Theory.

 Student life

 Students' Union

 The Union building sits in the north-eastern corner of the campus, and offers a range of facilities for clubs and societies, retail, entertainment and other activities.
 The Union has five rooms, each with its own theme.
 Loughborough Students' Union (LSU), was awarded the International Experience Award 2011 by the National Union of Students (NUS).

 As well as representing the student body through Union Council and offering academic support through Loughborough Students' Voice, the Union has five main sections for students: the athletic union offering 56 different sporting clubs, the Societies Federation consisting of over 80 societies, Action as the volunteering section offering a range of opportunities for students, along with 45 regular projects working with young people, the elderly, special needs, the homeless or the environment.

-Loughborough Students' Rag is a student fundraising organisation.
-For the last eight years it has raised over £1 million per year for local, national and international charities.
-The total raised since records began is now over £16 million.

 Loughborough has a media centre, which offers the opportunity to make TV shows with LSUTV, have your own radio show with LCR, write for the student magazine Label or improve your photography with Lens.
 The School of the Arts, English and Drama runs The Lamplight Press, the UK's first student-led publishing company.